Krisstophe/RepData_PeerAssessment1/PA1.md

 The total number of missing values in the dataset: 2304 rows.

-2. Fill the means of 5-minute interval accordingly in all of the missing values in the dataset.
+2. Fill the means of 5-minute interval accordingly in all of the missing values in the dataset and create a new one.

 ```r
 a <- aggregate(steps ~ interval, data, mean, na.action = na.omit)